-Dream Chaser
+2.1 Dream Chaser

-Sierra Nevada Corporation's (SNC) Space Systems Group is leading an effort to create a low-cost space system to support the transport of cargo to and from low-Earth orbit, including the ISS.
-This effort called the Dream Chaser® Program is focused on the development of the Dream Chaser Cargo System.
+Sierra Space is leading an effort to create a low-cost space system to support the transport of cargo to and from low-Earth orbit, including the ISS.
+This effort, called the Dream Chaser Program, is initially focused on the development of the Dream Chaser Cargo System (DCCS).

-The Dream Chaser Cargo System consists of the uncrewed Dream Chaser and Cargo Module (CM).
-The Dream Chaser is a reusable, autonomous, lifting-body spacecraft that launches vertically on top of a launch vehicle and lands horizontally on a conventional runway.
-The CM is an expendable module that attaches to Dream Chaser serving as a platform for solar arrays and thermal radiators and carries pressurized and unpressurized cargo.
-The CM is jettisoned for atmospheric burnup prior to Dream Chaser entry.
+The DCCS spacecraft consists of the uncrewed Dream Chaser (UDC) and Shooting Star[®] Cargo Module (CM).
+The UDC is a reusable, partially autonomous, lifting-body spaceplane that launches vertically on top of a launch vehicle and lands horizontally on a conventional runway.
+The CM is an expendable module that attaches to the UDC to carry cargo and is jettisoned for atmospheric burnup prior to UDC entry and landing.